 for Arts and Creative Humanities Proposals

 Your Arts and Creative Humanities Proposal should place your project in a larger creative context, while providing specific details about your objectives, process and product, as well as the anticipated impact on your development as an artist and/or humanist.
 A typical problem is to offer too broad a discussion and too much personal background.
 The directions below are intended to help you organize your proposal and present your information in a way that balances significance and detail, and meets the requirements of grant-giving agencies, including the Undergraduate Research Office (URO).
 Please include the headings in the proposal exactly as they appear below.
-The SURG proposal should be no longer than three pages; the SURG/CW proposal should be no longer than 4 pages (a 3-page SURG proposal, plus 1 page for the SURG/CW questions.)
+The SURG proposal should be no longer than 3 pages; the SURG/CW proposal should be no longer than 4 pages (a 3-page SURG proposal, plus 1 page for the SURG/CW questions.)